Born 1st of November 1941 Sydney, New South Wales, Australia

 A friend of mine from the area went on to become a priest.
 His name was Ignatius Kilage.
 We used to write to one another but lost contact over the years.

 So I was in Chimbu for two years.
 Most of the time I got on very well with the people.
 I really wanted to grow vegetables because there were very limited vegetables available to us there.
 There were no shops there.
 So I’d grow these vegetables.
-Then these chickens, owned by the local counselor, would come and eat everything.
+Then these chickens, owned by the local councillor, would come and eat everything.
 I got really angry one day.
 I got the chickens.
 Put them in a hessian bag and took them on my motorbike into the bush.
 I let them go.
 When I got back there was about a thousand people.
 Half the people were standing there with him and the other half were there to support me.
 It looked a bit like there could have been a little war.
 Anyway, he was carrying on at me about taking his chickens.
 I of course, in my inimitable style said, “Talk finished.”
-I turned away and he grabbed him by the arm.
+I turned away and he grabbed me by the arm.
 I backhanded him with my free hand.

 Someone must have alerted the local authorities.
-When speaking to the authorities I asked whether I was going to go to jail for hitting the counselor.
+When speaking to the authorities I asked whether I was going to go to jail for hitting the councillor.
 He said, “Quite possibly, Judith.”
 It’s funny because prisoners had to put stones on the roads in order to make the roads.
 They did this every Monday.
 I had visions of myself every Monday going out and doing this stone business.
 Anyway, it all got sorted out.
-The official said that the counselor had to give me some food and I had to give him a white shirt.
+The official said that the councillor had to give me some food and I had to give him a white shirt.
 They knew that I received boxes of clothes from St Vincent De Paul for the locals.
 So we met in the garden.
 I gave him a white shirt, he gave me food and we shook hands and everything was lovely.
 Those were the days.

 Culturally things were very different in Chimbu and more specifically, Womatne, which was the name of the village I was in.
 Someone had died.
 There was a funeral.
 The locals dug a grave for the deceased.
 But what I noticed was that aside from digging a hole straight down, the diggers also dug down, on an angle.
 I asked why they did this and I was told that it was so that the dirt didn’t fall on the faces of the departed.

 I remember the people there saying to me, “You have to come.”
 They took me to see a young girl.
 They told me she had Sanguma.
 Sanguma refers to black magic or sorcery.
 Accusations that someone might have Sanguma often come when somebody dies or is ill.
 To prove it the people told me that the young girl walked past a cow and it died.
 They had other examples they rattled off, too.
 So I asked what they were going to do.
 They said there were two options.
 The first was to kill her and the second was to banish her from the village.
 To be banished as an adult would have been bad enough but this little girl was only about four or five years of age.
 So I’m sitting there and they all looked at me for advice.
 So I said, “Ok.
-If she can make me sick, she’s got Sangama.”
+If she can make me sick, she’s got Sanguma.”
 The people were all screaming and crying.
 Anyway, thank God I didn’t get sick and the girl was ok.

 Once I was teaching a Religion lesson about the Miracles of Jesus.
 One of the children in my class said, “There’s a man in our village who does that.”
 So I didn’t waste my time talking about miracles again.

-All the other westerners there were Germans.
+All the other Westerners there were Germans.
 I didn’t know that the German priest was there.
 One of the students in my class asked, “Can we say God bless you to the Lutherans?”
 I said, “Of course you can.
 God loves all people.”
 Afterwards, the local Catholic priest cornered me and he said, “You should have added that to be Catholic was better.”
 I said, “I’m not starting religious wars here, thank you.”
 It was lucky that I was always a forthright person.
 Otherwise, I don’t know what would have happened.
 This same priest was a quirky fellow.
 If the spark plugs on his motorbike weren’t working, he’d just take mine.

 Most of the priests were either from Germany or the United States.
 The Lutherans, who weren’t far from me, were from Ohio in the United States.
 Their names were Norm and Wanda.
 I used to keep an eye on their school to see what was being done.
 They would invite me over for dinner.
 Norm and Wanda were very nice people.

 In 1973 when I arrived back in Sydney from Papua New Guinea, we were invited to a PaIms evening in Haberfield.
 Mum came with me.
 I stayed for about three minutes and then I left.
-They spoke to Mum and said, “See if you can find her and get her to come back because if she doesn’t settle.”
+They spoke to Mum and said, “See if you can find her and get her to come back because if she doesn’t settle...”
 Anyway, whatever did happen, I did settle.

 Sister Roberta was the Principal at St Joan of Arc.
 It was she who gave me the job at St Joan of Arc.